-One of the most repulsive critics of Aristotle’s geocentric model of the universe was Aristarchus of Samos.
+One of the most repulsive critics of Aristotle’s model of the universe was Aristarchus of Samos.
 Maybe, because he had developed his own cosmological model of the universe.
 Well, if you don’t know, Aristarchus was the first person to present the heliocentric model of the universe.
 That’s why Nicolaus Copernicus himself credited his heliocentrism to Aristarchus of Samos.

-Views Of Aristarchus Of Samos
+Views of Aristarchus of Samos

 Well, the original work of Aristarchus of Samos has been lost for centuries.
 But, some of his work references can be found in the writings of ancient physicists.
-A reference found in Archimedes Book The Sand Reckoner.
+A reference found in Archimedes’ Book The Sand Reckoner.
 YES, the Archimedes who gave us the principle of Buoyancy.

-You are now aware that the “universe” is the name given by most astronomers to the sphere the center of which is the center of the earth.
+You are now aware that the “universe” is the name given by most astronomers to the sphere, the center of which is the center of the earth.
 While its radius is equal to straight line between center of the sun and center of the earth.
 This is the common account as you have heard from astronomers.
 But Aristarchus has brought out a book consisting of certain hypotheses, wherein it appears, as a consequence of the assumptions made, that the universe is many times greater than the “universe” just mentioned.

 His hypotheses are that fixed stars and the sun remain unmoved.
-And that the earth revolves about the sun on the circumference of a circle, the sun lying in the middle of the orbit.
+And that the earth revolves around the sun on the circumference of a circle, the sun lying in the middle of the orbit.
 And that the sphere of the fixed stars, situated about the same center as the sun, is so great that the circle in which he supposes the earth to revolve bears such a proportion to the distance of the fixed stars as the center of the sphere bears to its surface.

-Division Of Aristotelian Universe
+Division of Aristotelian Universe

-Well, in Aristotle’s earth-centered universe, everything was divided into two distinct spheres i.e terrestrial sphere and the celestial sphere.
+In this cosmological model, everything was divided into two distinct spheres i.e terrestrial sphere and the celestial sphere.
 A terrestrial sphere is a place where humans can live and evolve.
 On the other hand, even Aristotle was not sure who occupies the celestial sphere.

 But, he was at least sure that no human can survive in any of the celestial spheres.
 In other words, in the Aristotelian universe; apart from earth, everything was regarded as a part of celestial spheres.
 Aristotle believed that there could be approximately fifty celestial spheres (give or take).

-According to the Aristotelian principle, Moon was the innermost celestial sphere of the Aristotelian cosmology.
+According to the Aristotelian principle, Moon was the innermost celestial sphere of Aristotelian cosmology.
 In fact, the celestial sphere of the moon was regarded as the divider between the terrestrial and celestial spheres.
 In another word, the terrestrial sphere lies below the sphere of the moon and the celestial sphere lies above the sphere of the moon.

-Classical Elements Of Aristotelian Universe
+Classical Elements of Aristotelian Universe